todds-encoder/todds/README.md

 png2dds is licensed under the Mozilla Public License, v.
 2.0.
 See the [LICENSE](LICENSE) file for details.
 Check the [MPL 2.0 FAQ](https://www.mozilla.org/en-US/MPL/2.0/FAQ/) to learn more.

+Files in each one of the thirdparty subfolders are under different licences which are also included.

 ## Acknowledgements

 Read the [ACKNOWLEDGEMENTS.md](ACKNOWLEDGEMENTS.md) file for details.